Click one of the links below to go to that section.

-A qualified beneficiary who elects COBRA coverage is allowed 45 days after the date of their COBRA election (the date the completed COBRA Election Form is postmarked) to send in the first COBRA premium payment.
+Qualified beneficiaries who elect COBRA coverage are allowed 45 days after the date of their COBRA election (the date the completed COBRA Election Form is postmarked) to send in the first COBRA premium payment.
 This payment should satisfy the cost of coverage from the time that coverage would have been lost through the end of the month preceding the month that the 45-day initial premium payment deadline falls.
 For example, a June 1 election, based on an April 30 qualifying event and loss of group health coverage, would require an initial premium payment for May and June.
 It is due on or before July 15 (the 45th day after the COBRA coverage election).

 This notice explains special enrollment rights under HIPAA to employees and their dependents.
 It also details if their group health coverage has a preexisting condition exclusion, these individuals may be eligible to receive pre-existing condition credit if they previously had health insurance benefits.
 The notice also explains that they are currently able to enroll in the insurance program.
 However, if they do not enroll during their initial enrollment opportunity, they may be limiting their eligibility for the coverage.

 If a qualified beneficiary’s spouse or dependent child has a second 36-month qualifying event during the first 18 months of COBRA coverage (because of the covered employee’s termination or reduction of hours), this qualified beneficiary may receive up to 18 additional months of COBRA coverage (for a total of 36 months).
 This may be available to the covered spouse or dependent child due to:

 Rules on how to give notice of a second qualifying event and the notification time period are in the employer’s Summary Plan Description (SPD).